-Urban Studies is an interdisciplinary field of study that offers an in-depth understanding of cities and processes of urban and regional development.
-Cities are powerhouses of economic growth and human creativity, yet they also contribute to many of the most pressing contemporary challenges.
-Today, the processes of urbanisation that give rise to cities are of a scale never before seen in human history.
-As such, understanding the human condition is now inevitably an urban question.
-So, if you are a student who is curious about the city, enthralled by its physical forms, energised by its culture, troubled by its social injustices, worried about its environmental harms, or enthusiastic about its economic and creative potentials, you will find a unique liberal arts opportunity in the Urban Studies major.
+Urbanisation is of a scale and pace never before seen in human history and so to understand society today, it is necessary to ask urban questions.
+If you are a student who is curious about the city, enthralled by its architecture, energised by its culture, troubled by its social injustices, worried about its environmental harms, or enthusiastic about its economic and creative potentials, you will find a unique liberal arts opportunity in the Urban Studies major.

 Students completing the Urban Studies major will: